kunlecreates/ace-next/README.md

 	- When persistence.enabled=true (SQLite), the Deployment uses a Recreate strategy to avoid RWO volume conflicts during upgrades.
 	- For horizontal scaling, migrate to Postgres/MySQL and disable the PVC before increasing replicas.
  - Secrets: The chart does not create Secrets by default.
 The CD workflow applies a Secret named `<release>-secrets` containing `JWT_SECRET` and `DATABASE_URL`.
 You can override the name via `--set secret.name=...`.
+ - Runners: Supports in-cluster Actions Runner Controller (ARC).
+The CD workflow auto-detects ARC and uses in-cluster auth; see `docs/arc-setup.md` for full setup and RBAC.

 Basic commands (from a machine with kubectl and helm configured):